TWICKENHAM ROWING CLUB BYLAWS

 -

-Unsafe Conditions: No crews may boat when the Executive Committed, Director of Rowing or their representative deems the conditions to be unsafe.
+Unsafe Conditions: No crews may boat when the Executive Committee, Director of Rowing or their nominated representative deems the conditions to be unsafe.

 -